ListenBrainz API¶

 Every account has a User token associated with it, to get the token:

-Navigate to profile page to find your user Token (See image below for reference).
+2. Navigate to settings page to find your user Token (See image below for reference).

 Note

-You may also reset your user token by clicking the Reset token button on the profile page.
+You may also reset your user token by clicking the Reset token button on the settings page.

 The user token must be included in the request header for its usage.
 To format the header correctly, you can use the following piece of code: